 Beta-Hydroxy Acids BHAs)

-These acids all have slightly different molecular sizes and functions within the skin.
+These acids all have slightly different molecular sizes and function slightly different within the skin.
 Therefore you need to understand which one is suitable for your skin type before you start using them.

 Studies have shown the use of hydroxy acids has pretty impressive skn results, from;